probmods/ppaml2016/chapters/5-vae.md

 util.seedRNG(1)
 var dist = Infer({method: 'optimize',
-                  optMethod: {adam: {stepSize: 0.1}},
+                  optMethod: {adam: {stepSize: 0.1}}, // note: stepSize matters a lot
                   steps: 150
                  }, model)

 var out = sample(dist);
 var W = out.W;

+print('some characters:')
 var someZs = repeat(10, function() { uniformDraw(out.zs) })
 map(function(z) {
   var pixels = T.sigmoid(T.dot(W, z));
   drawPixels(pixels)
 }, someZs)

+print('latent codes:')
 drawLatents(out.zs)
 ~~~~

 Inference in this model will work... but how well?

-* This straight-forward application of VI has *lots* of parameters to
+1. This straight-forward application of VI has *lots* of parameters to
   optimize.
 Means and variances of the neural net weights, means and
   variances of the latent `z` for each data point.
-* Learning the uncertainty in the weights of a neural net could be
+1. Learning the uncertainty in the weights of a neural net could be
   difficult.
-* If we wanted to model MNIST digits we would have to map over 60K
+1. If we wanted to model MNIST digits we would have to map over 60K
   data points during every execution.

 There are changes we can make to address these problems: